sparkssss/AequeVox/README.md

 #### Differential Testing Stats

-Calculates number of errors induced by each group in dataset as you vary tau.
+Calculates the number of errors induced by each group in the dataset as you vary tau.
 It utillises the outputs from compTableGen.py.

 * To compare groups in the Accents dataset, the file for the GCP/IBM comparison ought to be placed under the subfolder Accents/GCP_IBM.